Dynamics on Berkovich spaces in low dimensions: Plane polynomial dynamics at infinity

 \subsection{Other ground fields}

-Throughout the section we assumed that the ground field was algebraically closed and of characteristic zero.
+Throughout this section we assumed that the ground field was algebraically closed and of characteristic zero.
 Let us briefly discuss what happens when one or more of these assumptions are not satisfied.

-First, the assumption on the characteristic was only used for the monomialization result Theorem~\ref{T105}.
-Granted this theorem, everything in~\S\ref{S104} holds over any algebraically closed field.